Topological Feature Vectors for Chatter Detection in Turning Processes: Experimental Setup and Signal Processing

 Upon examining the acceleration signals, we found that the $x$-axis signals from the tri-axial accelerometer (see Fig.~\ref{fig:experimental_setup}) contained the best Signal-to-Noise Ratio (SNR).
 The other acceleration signals contained redundant information albeit with lower SNR; therefore, only the $x$-axis signal from the tri-axial accelerometer was used for tagging the data.
 Both time and frequency domain information were simultaneously considered when tagging the data.
 Specifically, in the time domain, we separated the different parts of the raw time series according to amplitude, i.e., portions with large amplitude, low amplitude, and with sudden increase in amplitude.
 In the frequency domain, frequencies under $5$ kHz in the downsampled signal were taken into account.

 We established specific criteria to label the raw data which we describe below.
+We also provide the number of tagged time series for each overhang case in Table \ref{tab:chatter_case_number}.
 Figure~\ref{fig:raw_data_fft_downsampled_2inch_570_002}a shows that during the same cutting test it was possible for different parts of the time series to be tagged differently.
 A signal was tagged chatter-free (stable) if it has a low amplitude in both time and frequency domains.
 These signals have the highest peaks at the spindle rotation frequencies in the Fourier spectrum \cite{Insperger2008}, as shown in Fig.~\ref{fig:raw_data_fft_downsampled_2inch_570_002}b.
 On the other hand, we characterized intermediate chatter signals as having low amplitude in the time domain but high amplitude in the frequency domain, see Fig.~\ref{fig:raw_data_fft_downsampled_2inch_570_002}c.
 In contrast, chatter signals have large amplitude in both time and frequency domains, as shown in Fig.~\ref{fig:raw_data_fft_downsampled_2inch_570_002}a and the spectrum superimposed on Figs.~\ref{fig:raw_data_fft_downsampled_2inch_570_002}b--\ref{fig:raw_data_fft_downsampled_2inch_570_002}d.
 For intermediate chatter and chatter signals, the highest peaks are around the chatter frequencies in the frequency domain.
 Any case that did not fit with any of the above categories was labeled as unknown.
 Figure~\ref{fig:raw_data_fft_downsampled_2inch_570_002}d shows that these cases are generally composed of time series that have sudden increase and decrease in amplitude in the time domain combined with low amplitude in the frequency domain.

 The data labeling was verified by spot-checking the tagged data against pictures taken during the cutting tests.
 Figure~\ref{fig:2inch_raw_data_cut_surface} shows one such comparison for a sample tagged signal.
 The figure shows that the surface finish characteristics agree with the assigned tagging, thus confirming the validity of the labeling.